rsm-gh/nebula/README.md

 Andromeda is a music player powered by Python3, GTK3 and pyVLC.
 It has been developed for GNU/Linux Systems and its look and behavior is pretty similar to [Banshee](http://banshee.fm).

 Unless you want to try experimental software or contribute to the project you should not yet use it.
+I stopped developing this software because I moved to spotify...
+I may continue some day.

 ## How to Install